Get insider access

 2.0

-This bar can decode surround sound over ARC thanks to its Dolby Digital support but will downmix it to 2.0.
-Dolby Digital content is common on streaming platforms like Netflix, or on Blu-ray discs.
-Unfortunately, you won't be able to decode DTS or any of the higher-end formats like Dolby Atmos, which can offer you object-based surround sound experience.
+This bar can decode surround sound over ARC thanks to its Dolby Digital support, but it downmixes it to 2.0.
+Dolby Digital content is common on streaming platforms like Netflix or on Blu-ray discs.
+Unfortunately, you can't decode DTS or any of the higher-end formats like Dolby Atmos, which can offer you an object-based surround sound experience.
+However, another stereo soundbar that supports these formats is the TCL S45H if you want to be able to decode Atmos or DTS, for instance.

 0